83CC83/Telephone-Billing/README.md

 Docker is used mainly to run SQL Server and Azure Data Studio for local database access.

-1. First with a sign-in page (首頁）to enter a username and password, the code will check what login role the person is.
+1. First with a sign-in page (首頁) to enter a username and password, the code will check what login role the person is.
 If the user exists in the database, the login will succeed.

 2. After logging in, there are two kinds of web interfaces.